richardnguyen99/expressts-webpack-template/README.md

 - [x] Handlebars: Templating engine for ExpressJS
 - [x] Bootstrap: Front-end framework for responsive design
 - [ ] jQuery: JavaScript library for DOM manipulation
+- [ ] Favicons and meta tags: SEO optimization for the application
+- [ ] Responsive design: Mobile-first design for the application
 - [ ] Winston + Morgan: Logging for the application and HTTP monitoring
 - [ ] ESLint: Linter for TypeScript
 - [ ] Prettier: Code formatter for TypeScript